-Nametake: A Jar of Soy Sauce Boiled Enoki Mushrooms
+Nametake: A Jar of Soy Sauce Simmered Enoki Mushrooms

-When it comes to the mushrooms that represent Japan, “Shiitake (椎茸)” is famous and I like to eat the grilled mushroom with soy sauce and butter.
+When it comes to the mushrooms that represent Japan, “Shiitake (椎茸)” is famous and widely enjoyed in many countries, and I like to eat the grilled mushroom with soy sauce and butter.

 Another representative example of Japan-originated cultivated mushrooms is “Enoki (えのき)” whose wild form is referred to as winter mushrooms in English.

-Accordingly, Enoki mushrooms are not only sold in plastic packages at supermarkets, but there are also processed Enoki available in Japan.
+Enoki mushrooms are not only sold in plastic packages in fresh form but in Japan, there are also processed Enoki products available.

-When I think of processed Enoki mushrooms, what comes to mind first is “Nametake (なめ茸)”, so today I purchased a jar of Nametake mushrooms for this blog article.
+When I think of processed Enoki mushrooms, what comes to my mind first is “Nametake (なめ茸)”, so today I picked up a jar of Nametake mushrooms for this blog article.

-Nametake are soy sauce boiled Enoki mushrooms and usually come in jars.
+Nametake is soy sauce simmered Enoki mushrooms and usually comes in glass jars.

-Hence, today you can buy Nametake in most supermarkets and many drugstores around the country, and besides it is inexpensive.
+And today, you can buy Nametake in most supermarkets and many drugstores around the country.
+Besides, it is inexpensive.

 In fact, I bought this jar of Nametake for about 100 yen (about 1 USD) at a drugstore near my house.

-According to the ingredient list on the side of the jar, this Nametake is made mainly with Enoki mushrooms, sugar, starch syrup, soy sauce, salt, Kombu seaweed extract, bonito extract, chicken bouillon, yeast extract, and agar.
+Next, let’s see the ingredients.
+According to the list on the side of the jar, this Nametake mainly consists of Enoki mushrooms, sugar, starch syrup, soy sauce, salt, Kombu seaweed extract, bonito extract, chicken bouillon, yeast extract, and agar.

-Nametake is made by boiling down Enoki mushrooms in a soy sauce based sweet sauce.
+Nametake is made by simmering down Enoki mushrooms in a soy sauce-based sweet sauce.

-In addition to plain white rice, Nametake mushrooms go especially well with grated Daikon radish “Daikon Oroshi (大根おろし)” and boiled Wakame seaweed.
+In addition to the bowl of rice, Nametake goes especially well with grated Daikon radish “Daikon Oroshi (大根おろし)” and boiled Wakame seaweed.